 To place the catheter, doctors insert a needle through the skin into the vein, then thread a guide wire through the needle.
 The needle is removed, and the catheter is passed over the guide wire, which is then removed.
 A small ultrasound device may be used to guide the placement of the catheter, and an x-ray may be taken afterward to confirm that the placement is correct.
 Often, the catheter is placed in the subclavian vein, under the collarbone.
 The catheter may be inserted into a vein in the neck if it is to be used only during a hospital stay.

-An interdisciplinary nutrition team (including a doctor, dietician, pharmacist, and nurse), if available, should monitor the person's progress.
-They regularly measure body weight, the number of blood cells in blood (complete blood count Complete blood count Doctors select tests to help diagnose blood disorders based on the person's symptoms and the results of the physical examination.
+An interdisciplinary nutrition team (including a doctor, dietitian, pharmacist, and nurse), if available, should monitor the person's progress.
+They regularly measure body weight, the number of blood cells in blood ( complete blood count Complete blood count Doctors select tests to help diagnose blood disorders based on the person's symptoms and the results of the physical examination.
 Sometimes a blood disorder causes no symptoms but is discovered... read more ), and levels of electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
 Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
 The three main compartments are... read more and other minerals, blood sugar, and urea (a waste product normally removed by the kidneys).
 They also do blood tests to evaluate protein levels and liver function ( liver tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, hepatitis in donated blood) and to measure the severity and progress of... read more ) and keep track of how much fluid the person is getting and how much urine is excreted.
 A complete nutritional assessment, including calculating body mass index (BMI) and analyzing body composition, is done every 2 weeks.